tinadinh/School_District_Analysis/README.md

 # School_District_Analysis
-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview of the school district analysis: The purpose of this analysis.
 The school board discovered that the standardized test scores for the nine grade students at Thomas High School were incorrect so they requested for updated summary.
 The purpose of this analysis is to analyze the data of an entire School District and visually provide clear results on each school's performance.
 This analysis was conducted due to potential academic dishonesty among a group of students.
 The implications of omitting the potentially dishonest data by replacing the nineth graders' math and reading scores at Thomas High School while keeping all other data associated with this student group intact by excluding the freshman reading and math scores.
 Thus, proceeding to analyze the rest of the data by repeating the school district analysis from Module 4 project found in PyCitySchools.ipynb.
 Both math and reading scores for the nineth graders were replaced with "NaN" for 461 student records.
 Although this may seem like a significant number, these score replacements did not alter data summaries tremendously overall.

 The purpose of this project is to analyze the data of an entire School District, such as funding and student grades, to learn new insights and visually provide clear results on each school's performance.
 Additionally, to uphold state-testing standards, this analysis was conduced twice due to potential academic dishonesty among a group of students.
 The implications of omitting the potentially dishonest data are also discussed.